 I didn’t even know about the existence of this footage.
 Adam went to the Holocaust Memorial Museum in Washington, DC, and found it.
 They have all my material from Shoah, because at the time I didn’t know how to protect it — so I gave it to them.
 It’s supposed to be for researchers or students to have a look, but I never thought anyone would use it.
 I didn’t even know about this footage because, following this confrontation, I was lying in the hospital, severely wounded by the Nazi family.
 At the time I didn’t want to see the footage.
 Plus, I thought we were only shooting the feet of the Nazis, because they wouldn’t allow the camera to be placed on the table.
 Schubert’s wife was very suspicious — she took the bag and put in the ground, under the feet of my assistant.
 So I thought it only filmed their feet.
 But there are actually three shots of Schubert’s face.

-What did you think of Son of Saul (which won the best foreign language film Oscar and is about a Jewish worker at Auschwitz)?
+What about any of the other films?
+I heard you’ve seen Son of Saul (which won the best foreign language film Oscar and is about a Jewish worker at Auschwitz)?

-I love it very much.
-I love [director] Laszlo [Nemes] and I love the film.
-In fact, just yesterday I received a letter through Laszlo from Steven Spielberg.
+Yes, I love it very much.
+I love [director] László [Nemes] and I love the film.
+I hope he gets the Oscar.
+In fact, just yesterday received a letter through László from Steven Spielberg.
 We’ve recently been exchanging letters.
-We’ve exchanged almost 10.
+We’ve exchanged almost ten.
 He told me, “You are my hero.
 You are my inspiration.
 You are my my muse.
 And you are my friend.”
-He gave the letter to Laszlo, and Laszlo gave it me.
+He gave the letter to László and László gave it me.